-- · variations in our quarterly operating results or results that vary from investor expectations; - · changes in the strategy and actions taken by our competitors, including pricing changes; - securities analysts' elections to discontinue coverage of our common stock, changes in financial estimates by analysts or a downgrade of our common stock or of our sector by analysts; - announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments; - changes in the price of oil and other commodities; - · investor perceptions of us and the equipment rental and distribution industry; and - · national or regional catastrophes or circumstances and natural disasters, hostilities and acts of terrorism.
+- variations in our quarterly operating results or results that vary from investor expectations; - changes in the strategy and actions taken by our competitors, including pricing changes; - securities analysts' elections to discontinue coverage of our common stock, changes in financial estimates by analysts or a downgrade of our common stock or of our sector by analysts; - announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments; - changes in the price of oil and other commodities; - investor perceptions of us and the equipment rental and distribution industry; and - national or regional catastrophes or circumstances and natural disasters, hostilities and acts of terrorism.

 Broad market and industry factors may materially reduce the market price of our common stock, regardless of or in a manner that is disproportionate to any related impact on our operating performance.
-As an example, in the latter half of 2014 the price of oil fell significantly and the price further declined and remained depressed throughout 2015.
-We believe that this decline in oil prices and its impact on oil related economic activities is a significant factor in the price decline of our stock during the same period, even though other industrial and construction activities that are also primary drivers of our business generally remained at or above historic levels.
+As an example, in the latter half of 2014 the price of oil fell significantly and the price further declined and remained depressed throughout 2015 and 2016, compared to pre-2014 price levels, although the price rebounded somewhat in the latter half of 2016.
+We believe that this prolonged decline in oil prices and its impact on oil related economic activities is a significant factor in the price decline of our stock during the same period, even though other industrial and construction activities that are also primary drivers of our business generally remained at or above historic levels.
 In addition, the stock market historically has experienced price and volume fluctuations that often have been unrelated or disproportionate to the operating performance of companies.
 These fluctuations, as well as general economic and market conditions, including those listed above and others, may harm the market price of our common stock.